twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-05-the-four-noble-truths%zh.rst

 (a) Nissaraṇāṭṭha (Nissaraṇa-aṭṭha) – Escaping from Dukkha.

 Escape from the three rounds of existence—vattas.
 These are: kilesa, kamma and vipāka vattas.
 Sayadaw gave a very strong saṁvega talk, and sometimes it was humorous.
-A place frees from the three rounds of existence.
+It is a place frees from the three rounds of existence.

 Only we understand beings are revolving around the three vattas and wanting to escape from them.
 Therefore first, I’ll show how beings are in the endless cycle around the three vatta.
 Vatta – means a circle, revolving like a ball is called vatta.